-However, the representation structure proposed would mean that the vote of people in Central Christchurch will count for 40% less than the votes of people in South Canterbury.
+However, the representation structure proposed would mean that the vote of a resident in Central Christchurch will count for 40% less than the vote of a resident in South Canterbury.

-That is not democracy.

-It's not democracy when some people's votes count significantly more than others.
+That is not democratic.
+It's not a democracy when some people's votes count significantly more than others.